Introduction to Tailoring

 This exciting course is an opportunity to immerse yourself in the world of bespoke tailoring.
 A tailoring apprentice will take 7 years to perfect their craft, so perhaps you want to have a taste before you commit, or just understand more about this complex and secret industry?

-The course will combine some practical making exercises with visits to Savile Row and specialised fabric stores, and will be taught by expert tutors from our degree programmes.
+The course will combine some practical making exercises and will be taught by expert tutors from our degree programmes.

 This course includes: